 Object-Oriented Programming in C#

-In this article, I am going to give you a basic understanding of Object-Oriented Programming in C#.
+In this article, I am going to give an overview of Object-Oriented Programming in C#.
 Object-Oriented Programming commonly known as OOPs is a technique, not technology.
 It means it doesn’t provide any syntaxes or APIs instead it provides suggestions to design and develop objects in programming languages.
 As part of this article, we are going to cover the following pointers in detail.

-- Why do we need real-world objects in a program?
+- Why do we need real-world objects in a Project?

 - What types of programming languages come under the OOP system?